Table of Contents

 - Feature ultra-soft and highly absorbent materials that make it safe for use during the day and at night.

-- Each diaper comes free of chemicals such as phthalates, parabens, and chlorine to minimize diaper rash and adverse effects on the environment.
+- Each diaper comes free of chemicals to minimize diaper rash and adverse effects on the environment.
 Again, the diapers are fragrance-free to reduce the risk of allergies.

 - As a guarantee of quality, Bamboo Nature baby diapers come with the Danish/Allergy certification, F.S.C.
 (Forest Stewardship Council) certification, Nordic Sawn Ecolabel.